top of page

 Tuscan Countryside

 Montepulciano is of the same difficulty to travel to as San Gimingano, as this town is also on a mountaintop and requires the use of bus transport.
 Use Rome2Rio.com to navigate the bus schedules here, as well.
-There will be a bus that runs from Montepulciano station to the top of the town.
+There'll be a bus that runs from Montepulciano station to the top of the town.

 1. Siena: History and Horses